Do I need a pillow for my child? When should I start letting my child sleep with a pillow? What type of pillow is best?

 Advice from bodies such as Rednose and Product Safety Australia is general advice and may not apply to all circumstances.
 They will always provide the most conservative and safety-conscious advice as they cannot take into account every circumstance and every product available.
 It is always good to read and understand their advice, and then apply your own judgement to ensure you make a decision you are comfortable with.
 Your baby needs to be able to sleep safely and comfortably and you need to be able to rest assured.

 Our team is always happy to assist you in choosing the right products.
 We are passionate about providing the safest possible sleeping environment for your children.
-CONTACT US for further assistance.
+Get in touch with us today with any questions about nursery essentials.